drcpu-github/pooltogether-v4-brownie/README.md

+# This repository has been archived and is not maintained anymore

 # Intro
 This repository contains a set of useful scripts to interact with the PoolTogether v4 smart contracts.
 It contains a Python3 port of the [DrawCalculator NPM package](https://www.npmjs.com/package/@pooltogether/draw-calculator-js) and is meant to be used in combination with Brownie.